99jwthebest/NeonParadigm__Game_SeniorThesis/README.md

 ## 📌 Project Description

 **Neon Paradigm** is a senior thesis project developed at the **University of the Incarnate Word**.
 Built in **Unreal Engine 5 using C++ and Blueprints**, the game combines hack-and-slash action with rhythm mechanics.
-Players must perform attacks, dodges, and movements **on the beat** to maximize damage, combos, and style.
+Players must perform attacks, dodges, and movements on the beat to maximize damage, combos, and style.

-The game uses **FMOD Studio** for adaptive, dynamic audio — syncing gameplay actions and enemy behavior to music in real time.
-To further immerse players, **custom shaders** and visual effects react to beats and combos, enhancing moment-to-moment feedback and timing.
+The game uses **FMOD Studio** for adaptive, dynamic audio—syncing gameplay actions and enemy behavior to music in real time.
+To further immerse players, **custom shaders and visual effects** react to beats and combos, enhancing moment-to-moment feedback and timing.

+The project was developed in collaboration with a team of **3D modelers and animators**, who helped bring the game world and its characters to life through stylized environments and expressive animation.
+Their creative contributions were tightly integrated into the gameplay systems to ensure rhythm and visuals worked in harmony.

-This project reflects a complete blend of **gameplay systems programming, real-time audio integration, team collaboration**, and **visual design**.
+This project reflects a complete blend of **gameplay systems programming**, **real-time audio integration**, **team collaboration**, and **visual design**.

 ---